Volume Specifications

 Choosing a Volume Type

-You can select one of the three volume types upon creation of a volume with the following command (Unless otherwise specified, the type “default” is always used): $ openstack volume create <volume-name> --size 10 --type high-iops
+You can select one of the two volume types upon creation of a volume with the following command (Unless otherwise specified, the type “default” is always used): $ openstack volume create <volume-name> --size 10 --type high-iops

 Changing the Volume Type